Eldrick19/site/_posts/2023-10-26-generative-ai-expectations.md

 Each of these modalities mentioned earlier (text, image, video, speech, etc.) are extremely complex, and objectivity of the correct "output" here is even more difficult to reliably teach a computer.

 What do I mean by this?
 It is straightforward, albeit difficult, to teach an algorithm that a video-id should be shown next to a TikTok user.
 You're basing that decision on a ton of information (video category, user details, etc.) but the output is distilled to something specific: video-id that will increase X metric (usually engagement).
-The potential risk of a wrong decision here is also low as mentioned earlier, as the worst case is the user just moves on to the next video and gives your more information.
+The potential risk of a wrong decision here is also low as mentioned earlier, as the worst case is the user just moves on to the next video and gives you more information.

 Generating a legal document based on requirements passed on by an end-user is a much more difficult thing to teach an AI to do correctly in an objective manner though.
 And that's not even considering the risk of the AI missing some use cases and allowing for legal loopholes or potentially putting the user in a precarious legal position.
 Generating content based on a provided input can be very subjective, and the impacts are far greater than other forms of AI depending on how it's used.*

 ### Ex Machina or word-probability machine?

 If you're not familiar with how GenAI tools like ChatGPT work, it's a very deceptive but effective form of "intelligence".
 OpenAIs LLMs that are used for apps like ChatGPT don't really understand what is being output.
 When outputting a response, the LLM determines the probability of a word following another one based on the prompt.
 For each word being output, it is (lightning-fast) determining the next most likely word.
-It's doing this on a word-by-word basis and doesn't "understand" it's output.
+It's doing this on a word-by-word basis and doesn't "understand" its output.
 It didn't vet it in it's brain to make sure it makes sense, as we humans do before speaking - or at least we should.

 Generative Adversarial Networks (GANs) get around this problem somewhat.
 Vetting any output (or having a "check" as part of the model) is especially useful when creating image content.
-But not everyone is implementing especially when it comes to text based content.
+But not everyone is implementing these, especially when it comes to text-based content.
 You can read more about GANs [here](https://github.blog/2023-04-07-what-developers-need-to-know-about-generative-ai/).

-My point is this: generating content is not only subjective and a higher level of complexity than other applications of AI in the past, it's impacts and risks are also immediately apparent to the end user.
+My point is this: generating content is not only subjective and a higher level of complexity than other applications of AI in the past, its impacts and risks are also immediately apparent to the end user.
 For these 2 reasons, GenAI's applications today are mostly **suggestive**.
 It would not be responsible to expect it to do anything more than suggesting outputs at this time.

 This will likely change in the future as we gain confidence in these LLMs, but if and when this is viable is a question I don't have the answer to.